 - No refund will be issued if a registrant fails to attend the training course

-Ershaghi has been the recipient of SPE’s Distinguished Faculty Award, Distinguished Member Award, Western North America Distinguished Service Award, Technology Transfer Award for Development of the Smart Oilfield Technology Curriculum, and Western Regional North America Reservoir Description and Dynamics Award.
+Ershaghi is a recipient of numerous awards from SPE including Honorary Member, Distinguished Faculty, Distinguished Member, Western North America Distinguished Service, Technology Transfer Award for Development of the Smart Oilfield Technology Curriculum, and Western Regional North America Reservoir Description and Dynamics.
+He served as an SPE Distinguished Lecturer during 2006–2007.
 As a fellow of Institute for Advancement of Engineering, he received the Outstanding Educator Award of American Association for Advancement of Engineering and the Outstanding Educator Award of Orange County Council of Engineers and Scientists.
-He served as SPE’s Distinguished Lecturer during 2006–2007.